Free agency and determinism: is there a sensible definition of computational sourcehood?: Towards a rigorous formulation of the conjecture

 Note that this implies that $t_H\leq t'_H$. \end{definition} \end{bozzed} Since the identity function is in $\mathcal{S}$, we have $T\preceq_{\mathcal{S}} T$ for all TMs $T$.
 Furthermore, $T\preceq_{\mathcal{S}} T'$ and $T'\preceq_{\mathcal{S}} T''$ implies $T\preceq_{\mathcal{S}} T''$, since simple functions can be composed.
 This implies that $\preceq_{\mathcal{S}}$ is a \emph{preorder} on the TMs.

-The idea of defining a simulation preorder is not new.
-However, to the best of our knowledge, all existing definitions, including Milner's seminal work~\cite{Milner}, define a notion of simulation that is too strict for our purpose.
-Namely, these definitions basically say that some machine $S$ simulates another machine $T$ if there is an injection of $T$'s states into those of $S$ such that each single state transition of $T$ corresponds to a single state transition of $S$.
+The notion of a simulation preorder is well-known in the literature.
+However, all definitions that we are aware of, including Milner's seminal work~\cite{Milner}, define a notion of simulation that is too strict for our purpose.
+To the best of our knowledge, these definitions postulate that some machine $S$ simulates another machine $T$ if there is an injection of $T$'s states into those of $S$ such that each single state transition of $T$ corresponds to a single state transition of $S$.
 These definitions are very natural for finite automata~\cite{Park}.
 However, for TMs, we need a looser definition of simulation that allows $S$ to simulate a single step of $T$ within more than one time step.

 When we compare the computation of $T$ with its simulation by $U$, we have an additional prefix $p_T$ on the input, as explained above.
 The behavior sketched above will then be abbreviated by writing $T\preceq_{\mathcal{S}} U(p_T\bullet)$.
 We use this notation for our first attempt to formalize our conjecture: \begin{bozzed} \textbf{Conjecture (1st attempt).} For every universal TM $U$, we have